dmulyalin/ttp/docs/source/Groups/Functions.rst

 * variableN - name of the variable on presence of which to invalidate/exclude group results

-This function allows to invalidate group match results based on the fact that **any** of the given variable names/keys are present.
+This function invalidates group match results if **any** of the given variable names/keys are present.

 **Example**